3D Interaction Geometric Pre-training for Molecular Relational Learning: Experiments

 Additionally, we compare our pre-training strategies with recent molecular pre-training approaches proposed for molecular property prediction (MPP) of a single molecule.
-Table~\ref{tab:strategies} and Table~\ref{tab: ddi} show the results for the molecular interaction prediction task, and the drug-drug interaction (DDI) task, respectively.
+Table~\ref{tab:strategies} (a) and (b) show the results for the molecular interaction prediction task, and the drug-drug interaction (DDI) task, respectively.
 As these approaches are originally designed for single molecules, we first pre-train the GNNs using each strategy, then incorporate the pre-trained GNNs into the CIGIN architecture and fine-tune them for various MRL downstream tasks.
-We have the following observations: \textbf{4)} Although MPP pre-training methods have demonstrated success in molecular property prediction in prior studies, they did not yield satisfactory results in molecular relational learning tasks and, in some cases, even resulted in negative transfer.
+We have the following observations: \textbf{2)} Although MPP pre-training methods have demonstrated success in molecular property prediction in prior studies, they did not yield satisfactory results in molecular relational learning tasks and, in some cases, even resulted in negative transfer.
 This highlights the need for creating specialized pre-training strategies tailored to MRL tasks.
-We further demonstrate the MPP pre-training strategy with a large-scale dataset still performs worse than \proposed~in Appendix \ref{app: mpp large scale}. \textbf{5)} On the other hand, pre-training with \proposed~consistently delivers significant performance improvements across downstream tasks.
-This validates the effectiveness of our approach, as it successfully integrates scientific knowledge into the pre-training strategy, enhancing the model's overall performance. \textbf{6)} Additionally, for the DDI task in Table~\ref{tab: ddi}, we observed that the performance improvement is more pronounced in challenging scenarios ((b) Scaffold split) compared to less difficult ones ((a) Molecule split).
-This highlights the enhanced generalization ability of \proposed~in out-of-distribution scenarios, demonstrating its potential for real-world drug discovery applications where robust generalization across diverse molecular structures is essential.
+We further demonstrate the MPP pre-training strategy with a large-scale dataset still performs worse than \proposed~in Appendix \ref{app: mpp large scale}. \textbf{3)} On the other hand, pre-training with \proposed~consistently delivers significant performance improvements across downstream tasks.
+This validates the effectiveness of our approach, as it successfully integrates scientific knowledge into the pre-training strategy, enhancing the model's overall performance. \textbf{4)} Additionally, for the DDI task in Table~\ref{tab:strategies} (b), we observed that the performance improvement is more pronounced in challenging scenarios ((d) Scaffold split) compared to less difficult ones ((c) Molecule split).
+This highlights the enhanced generalization ability of \proposed~in out-of-distribution scenarios, demonstrating its potential for drug discovery applications where robust generalization across unknown molecules is essential.
+We explore the \textit{extrapolation} capability of \proposed~in Appendix \ref{app: ood mi}.